eoscostarica/eos-local/readme.md

 	<img src="docs/eoslocal-bitmapoverWhte.png" width="600">
 </p>

-# EOS Local dApp development environment
+# EOS local dApp development environment

 EOS Local provides a really quick way to setup and maintain a local development environment for EOS dApps.
 It is a docker based dev environment that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows, and Linux.